nathancarmine/ircbot/README.md

 If you do not have g++ installed:
 `sudo apt-get install g++`

-With your IRC client connected to an IRC server create a new channel.
+With your IRC client connected to an IRC server, create a new channel.
 Run the program with three command line arguments: first will be the bots nickname, second will be the server address, and the channel will be entered last with quotes around the channel name.
 `./Fileout [nickname] [server address] "[channel]"`
 For example, the local server would look something like this:
 `./IrcBot Botty 127.0.0.1 "#Botting"`